+In November 2015, the Company concluded a production royalty agreement with Compañia Minera Casapalca S.A. ("Casapalca") on the Chavin project.
 In February 2017, the Company sold a 50% interest in its annual production royalty at Chavin to Sandstorm for \$50,000.
-In November 2018, Casapalca terminated the production royalty agreement.
+In November 2018, Casapalca terminated the production royalty agreement and returned the original three concessions as well as five adjoining concessions to the Company.
 On termination of the Casapalca production royalty agreement, Sandstorm's interest at Chavin converted to a 0.5% NSR.